How to Become a Project Manager Without Experience: Enthusiasm vs Professional Degree

 The second path to being an accidental project manager is also very popular nowadays.
 You may take on the responsibilities of a PM without training and certification and you know what – you have great chances to succeed.
 Taking your training into your own hands is a widespread practice.

 Many managers perform without getting any specific training, no matter what industry they represent – from construction project management to the IT-sphere.
-They come to this profession from completely different fields, but most often from development, marketing or product management.
+They come to this profession from completely different fields, but most often from development, marketing, or product management.
 The main idea is to be 100% sure that you want to find a way to how to get into project management without experience.

 By the way, we’ve recently written about how to become a product manager without any experience as well.